CWRUbotix/NASA-RMC-2020/doc/tutorials/ros_setup.md

 ## Part 3 Git

 Git is a version control system which allows you to track changes in your code and help multiple people work together on one project.
-Our code is stored on GitHub, a website for hosting git repositories.
+Our code is stored on GitHub, a website for hosting git repositories. <br>

 Follow [this](https://www.freecodecamp.org/news/what-is-git-and-how-to-use-it-c341b049ae61/) git tutorial.
 Note git should already be installed on your Linux VM.
 Create a [github](https://github.com/) account if you don’t have one.